French group Thales sees more profit growth in 2019 as earnings rise

-PARIS (Reuters) - French defense electronics group Thales forecast higher sales and profits for 2019 as it posted a rise in its full-year earnings.
+PARIS, Feb 26 (Reuters) - French defence electronics group Thales forecast higher sales and profits for 2019 as it posted a rise in its 2018 earnings.

 For 2019, Thales forecast EBIT between 1.78-1.8 billion euros.